I once thought you were either funny or you were not.

 If you are more introverted or quiet, begin with more subtle forms of humor like dry wit or fun wordplay.
 If something funny happened during your day, tell the story to others in your own words, building up to the funny moment and creating anticipation with your audience.

-Sometimes the those who are more subtle and quiet can surprise their listeners with their unexpected wit and humorous observations.
+Sometimes those who are more subtle and quiet can surprise their listeners with their unexpected wit and humorous observations.

 There’s nothing worse than wasting a great joke on the wrong audience.
 What is hysterical to one person may be deeply offensive to another.